MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/voice-design.md

 ![Image of another see it, say it example.](../design/images/voice-seeitsayit2-640px.jpg)<br>

-### Best practices
+### Design recommendations

+Because users speak with a variety of dialects and accents, proper choice of speech keywords ensures that your users' commands are interpreted unambiguously.
 The following practices promote smooth speech recognition.

 - **Use multi-syllable commands.** When possible, choose keywords of two or more syllables.
 People with different accents tend to use different vowel sounds when speaking one-syllable words.
 For example, "play video" is better than "Play clip."
 - **Use concise commands.** Use short commands.
 For example, "play video" is better than "Play the currently selected video."